codeforwebdevelopment/web-dev-interview-questions/README.md

 5. Explain CORS.
 Cross-origin resource sharing (CORS) is a browser mechanism which enables controlled access to resources located outside of a given domain.
+Browsers allow a web page to make AJAX requests only with in the same domain.
+Browser security prevents a web page from making AJAX requests to another domain.
+This is called same origin policy.

 7. Difference between null value and undefined value. null is a special keyword that indicates an absence of value.